astro-informatics/sopt/README.md

 - [google/benchmark](https://github.com/google/benchmark) - Optional - A `C++`
   micro-benchmarking framework only needed for benchmarks.
 Downloaded automatically if absent.

-`Python` dependencies:

-- [numpy](http://www.numpy.org/) Fundamental package for scientific computing with `Python`
-- [scipy](https://www.scipy.org/) User-friendly and efficient numerical routines such as routines for numerical integration and optimization
-- [pandas](http://pandas.pydata.org/) Library providing high-performance, easy-to-use data structures and data analysis tools
-- [cython](http://cython.org/) Makes writing `C` extensions for `Python` as easy as `Python` itself.
-  Downloaded automatically if absent.
-- [pytest](http://doc.pytest.org/en/latest/) Optional - for testing only.
-Unit-testing framework
-  for python.
-Downloaded automatically if absent and testing is not disabled.

 Installing and building SOPT
 ----------------------------

-**SOPT** can be installed through the software packet manager on Unices distributions, for instance on Ubuntu:
+**SOPT** can be installed through the software packet manager on Linux Debian distributions:

 ```
 apt-get install sopt
 ```

-Alternatively, you can build **SOPT** entirely.
-Once the mandatory dependencies are present, `git clone` the repository:
+Alternatively, you can build **SOPT** entirely from the source code.
+Once the mandatory dependencies are present, `git clone` from the [GitHub repository](https://github.com/astro-informatics/sopt):

 ```
 git clone https://github.com/astro-informatics/sopt.git